-Huddersfield Town v Bristol City
+Huddersfield finish third after beating Robins

 Post update

 Attempt missed.
-Danny Ward (Huddersfield Town) left footed shot from the right side of the six yard box misses to the right.
-Assisted by Duane Holmes with a cross.
+Faustino Anjorin (Huddersfield Town) right footed shot from the centre of the box is close, but misses to the left.
+Assisted by Duane Holmes.

 Post update